Pratik8279/Pratik8279/README.md

 <h1 align="center"><em>Full-stack Web Developer </em></h1>

-<p>Aspiring Full stack web developer With a passion for creating solutions to social and global issues through technology and education.
+<p>Aspiring Full stack web developer with a passion for creating solutions to social and global issues through technology and education.
 Always eager to learn and grow by using new technologies and Exploring new tools to solve unique problems and with proficiency in building fast, scalable, and optimized web applications using the most suitable tool.
 Transitioned from Mechatronics Engineer to a Web Developer to help companies create responsive, scalable, and maintainable web experiences.
 My skills include quickly learning new skills, and programming languages, problem-solving, debugging, website optimization, communication.</p>

 <hr>